WHAT DIFFERENCE DOES 1% MAKE?

 Watch this video to see what difference and extra 1% contribution can make.

-Disclaimer: This video provides an estimate of the difference to the value of a member's pension account at retirement (age 68) should they pay an additional voluntary contribution of 1% of salary from age 21 to age 68 to boost their pension account.
+Disclaimer: This video provides an estimate of the difference to the value of a member's pension account at retirement (age 68) should they pay an Additional Penwise Contribution of 1% of salary from age 21 to age 68 to boost their pension account.
 This figure is an estimate based on a number of investment and other assumptions and should not be relied upon.
-The actual value of the pension account at retirement will depend on many factors and be quite different from the amount shown
+The actual value of the pension account at retirement will depend on many factors and be quite different from the amount shown.

 To have a fulfilling retirement, you need to have the money to do so.
 That’s why it’s important to start contributing as soon, and as much, as you can.
 Over time, your contributions will have a chance to grow, giving you the opportunity to maximize your retirement income.
 See the Retirement Living Standards which show you what life in retirement looks like at three different levels of income.